A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: TRANSMISSION GRID EQUIPMENT IMPACTS

 \subsection{Insulators and Bushings}

-The primary function of insulators is to prevent flow of electric power away from the conductors.
-The key impact of failure of insulators results in faults where large currents can flow out of the electrical power grid leading to activation of protection systems (circuit breakers and fuses).
-The insulators are classified into several types depending on the location and function as shown in Fig.~\ref{fig:insulator_types}.
-However, the materials and their performance with respect or environmental conditions is expected to be similar \cite{insulator_1,insulator_2}.
+Insulators prevent the flow of electric power from conductors to supporting structures.
+When insulators fail, large currents can flow to ground, activating protection systems (circuit breakers and fuses).
+Insulators are classified into several types depending on location and function, as shown in Fig.~\ref{fig:insulator_types}.
+However, the materials and their performance with respect to environmental conditions is expected to be similar \cite{insulator_1,insulator_2}.

-Most of the low voltage insulators typically in the distribution systems are some forms of polymers and ceramics like glass and porcelain \cite{insulator_2}.
-Most overhead line insulators have different constituent materials like, rubber, insulating material, cement and iron couplings in their construction \cite{insulator_3,insulator_4, insulator_5}.
-These joints between the various materials can get compromised under extreme heat.
-Literature reports extreme heat under conditions of wildfires, arc flash or flashovers.
-However, ambient conditions under conditions like heat domes and cycling of extreme temperatures can trigger failures of insulator structures \cite{insulator_5}.
-There are other insulators used on busbars inside of switchgear and around auxiliary equipment that are more prone to failures due to extreme heat.
-These insulation options are usually among: Standoff insulators; epoxy power coating; heat-shrink tubes, and; insulating films \cite{insulator_6}.
-The insulation over conductors under extreme heat coupled with high load currents tend to cause temperature rise to exceed beyond the safe operating ranges and tend to result in failures of insulators \cite{insulator_7}.
-The thermal monitoring systems inside switchgear help with these high temperature related failures as described in subsection \ref{subsec:switchgear_ss}.
+Most low-voltage insulators (typically in distribution systems) are primarily made of polymers or ceramics like glass and porcelain \cite{insulator_2}, but these insulating materials are joined with other components.
+Overhead line insulators may include rubber, cement, iron couplings, and other materials \cite{insulator_3,insulator_4, insulator_5}.
+Extreme heat can compromise the joints between materials.
+Literature reports extreme heat under conditions of wildfires, arc flash, or flashovers.
+Ambient conditions under heat domes and cycling of extreme temperatures can also trigger failures of insulator structures \cite{insulator_5}.
+Insulators used on busbars inside of switchgear and around auxiliary equipment are more prone to failures due to extreme heat than insulators on overhead lines.
+These insulators include standoff insulators, epoxy powder coating, heat-shrink tubes, and insulating films \cite{insulator_6}.
+Extreme heat coupled with high load currents can cause temperatures to rise beyond safe operating ranges, resulting in insulator failures \cite{insulator_7}.
+The thermal monitoring systems inside switchgear help to prevent these high-temperature-related failures, as described in subsection \ref{subsec:switchgear_ss}.